oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

     **Note**: You must see `ENABLED`

-## Task 1b: Enable SQL Firewall to learn authorized SQL traffic of HR Application user
+### Step 2: Enable SQL Firewall to learn authorized SQL traffic of HR Application user

 1. Start the SQL workload capture of the application user EMPLOYEESEARCH_PROD